astronomer/docs/software/customize-image.md

 > **Note:** The guidelines below assume that you've initialized a project on Astronomer via `$ astro dev init`.
 If you haven't done so already, refer to our ["CLI Quickstart" doc](https://docs.astronomer.io/astro/cli/install-cli).

-## Add python and OS-level packages
+## Add Python and OS-level dependencies

-To build Python and OS-level packages into your Airflow Deployment, add them to your `requirements.txt` and `packages.txt` files on Astronomer.
+To build Python and OS-level packages into your Airflow Deployment, add them to the deployment's `requirements.txt` and `packages.txt` files, respectively.
 Both files were automatically generated when you initialized an Astro project locally via `$ astro dev init`.
-Steps below.

-### Add your python or OS-Level package
+### Add Python dependencies

-Add all Python packages to your `requirements.txt` and any OS-level packages you'd like to include to your `packages.txt` file.
+Add all Python packages to your `requirements.txt` file and they will be automatically built into your Airflow deployment.

 To pin a version of that package, use the following syntax: